|Overview||Our Network||Events||Project Groups||Scholarships||Professional Development||Work with the UN|

 Our network is our strongest asset.
-SGAC has thousands of members in over 100 countries around the world.
+SGAC has more than 10,000 members and alumni in its network, representing over 110 countries around the world.
 Through our projects, events and information dissemination resources, we aim to be the premier linking organisation of young space professionals and students.
 We provide an environment for growth and engagement for our members around the world to gain skills that can prove essential to their future careers.
 In effect, SGAC is in part a “sandbox” for the future space workforce.

 If you are an SGAC member and would like to get involved with current projects, please contact a project leader and get involved today!